-- Increase the minimum unit price (MUP) to at least 65p and introduce automatic uprating of the minimum unit price for alcohol to prevent alcohol becoming more affordable. - Work with the UK government to ensure the introduction of an alcohol duty structure that is proportionate to the harm caused by alcohol, scaled to ensure that stronger drinks cost more and is uprated automatically. - Introduce an Alcohol Harm Prevention Levy on retailers who sell alcohol and who profit from MUP, with the funds used for local prevention, treatment, and care services. - Restrict alcohol marketing, including advertising outdoors, in public spaces and sport and event sponsorships, as well as displays in shops. - Develop a national availability strategy to support better local decision-making on where and when alcohol is sold. - Ensure alcohol products are labelled with health information (including drinking guidelines and health warnings), ingredient and nutrition information. - Provide independent, evidence-based educational resources for use in schools and community settings, free from industry influence. - Provide sustained investment in youth services and activities for young people so that they can learn skills, develop relationships and have fun in alcohol-free environments.
+- Increase the minimum unit price (MUP) to at least 65p and introduce automatic uprating of the minimum unit price for alcohol to optimise the effectiveness of the policy in saving and improving lives. - Work with the UK government to ensure the introduction of an alcohol duty structure that is proportionate to the harm caused by alcohol, scaled to ensure that stronger drinks cost more and is uprated automatically. - Introduce an Alcohol Harm Prevention Levy on retailers who sell alcohol and who profit from MUP, with the funds used for local prevention, treatment, and care services. - Restrict alcohol marketing, including advertising outdoors, in public spaces and sport and event sponsorships, as well as displays in shops. - Develop a national availability strategy to support better local decision-making on where and when alcohol is sold. - Ensure alcohol products are labelled with health information (including drinking guidelines and health warnings), ingredient and nutrition information. - Provide independent, evidence-based educational resources for use in schools and community settings, free from industry influence. - Provide sustained investment in youth services and activities for young people so that they can learn skills, develop relationships and have fun in alcohol-free environments.